aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Notice
-Some distributions such as Kali Linux and AlmaLinux *are not officially supported* by NICE DCV.
+Some distributions such as AlmaLinux *are not officially supported* by NICE DCV.
 Usage indicates acceptance of [NICE DCV EULA](https://www.nice-dcv.com/eula.html).
 Refer to [documentation site](https://docs.aws.amazon.com/dcv/latest/adminguide/servers.html#requirements) for  information.

 ## About CloudFormation templates